What is a coronavirus vaccine?

 No steps were skipped.
 That is not possible, as the rules for making a vaccine are very strict.

-When the vaccines were ready, they were tested.
+Once the vaccines were ready, they were tested on many people.

 As with other vaccines, you may develop complaints after the vaccination.
 These are called side effects.